jaxon-php/jaxon-website/pages/03.docs/02.v3x/03.requests/02.autoloading/docs.en.md

 $jaxon->register(Jaxon::CALLABLE_DIR, '/the/class/dir', ['namespace' => 'App\Jaxon', 'autoload' => true]);
 ```

-In this case, Jaxon will add the directory to the Composer autoloading system.
+In this case, Jaxon will add the directory to the Composer autoloading mechanism.